david-star-git/david-star-git.github.io/_posts/linux/2024-09-27-choosing-linux-distro.md

 > **Tip:** Click on the link above to zoom in and pan around the timeline and explore different Linux distributions and their development over the years.
 {: .prompt-tip }

+[^kernel]: **Kernel**: The core component of a Linux operating system responsible for managing system resources like CPU, memory, and hardware devices.

+[^proprietary]: **Proprietary**: Software that is owned and controlled by a company, with restrictions on usage, modification, or redistribution.
+Opposite of open-source software.

+[^desktop_environment]: **Desktop Environment**: A collection of tools and graphical interfaces that provide users with a visual interface to interact with the Linux system, such as GNOME, KDE, or XFCE.

+[^stable]: **Stable**: Refers to a version of Linux with well-tested, reliable software, generally receiving fewer updates but with an emphasis on avoiding bugs or crashes.

+[^rolling_releases]: **Rolling Releases**: A distribution model where the system continuously updates with the latest software versions, rather than requiring major upgrades (e.g., Arch Linux).

+[^penetration_testing]: **Penetration Testing**: The practice of testing the security of systems by simulating attacks, often using specialized Linux distributions like Kali Linux or ParrotOS.

+[^forensics]: **Forensics**: The process of gathering and analyzing digital evidence, often used in investigating cybercrimes or system breaches.
+Linux distributions like ParrotOS have tools specialized for this purpose.

 [^aur]: [**Arch User Repository**](https://wiki.archlinux.org/title/AUR_helpers){:target="_blank"}: is a community-driven repository for Arch Linux users to share and maintain packages that are not included in the official Arch repositories.
 It allows users to contribute their own package builds, making it easier to install software that may not be readily available.